Qurus/freeportfoliotemplate/README.md

 ## Getting Started

-To get started with My Awesome Project, follow these steps:
+To get started with My Portfolio Project, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `npm install`.